 We’ll work at a pace that suits you and we’ll have regular reviews to assess how we’re working and make appropriate adjustments, when necessary.

-If you’d like me to, I may occasionally make a suggestion of an exercise to try, to help increase your day-to-day self-awareness (eg, mindfulness and relaxation exercises, journal writing, drawing, painting, etc); but the main focus of my attention will always be on the quality of our therapeutic relationship – emphasising genuineness, straightforwardness, care, respect and acceptance – rather than on the use of therapeutic techniques.
+If you’d like me to, I may occasionally make a suggestion of an exercise to try, to help increase your day-to-day self-awareness (eg, mindfulness and relaxation exercises, journal writing, art work, etc); but the main focus of my attention will always be on the quality of our therapeutic relationship – emphasising genuineness, straightforwardness, care, respect and acceptance – rather than on the use of therapeutic techniques.

 I work with individual adults, couples and young adults (14+) and with a range of issues, including: